jamtur01/puppet-github-face/README.md

 ### Installing modules

-Say you wanted to install the `yum` modules located at https://github.com/module/yum.
+Say you wanted to install the `yum` module located at https://github.com/module/yum.
 To do so, you'd run the following command:

-    $ puppet github install module/yum
+    $ puppet github install --user module --repo yum

-The repo at https://github.com/modules/yum will be cloned into a temporary directory, moved into your module path.
+The repo at https://github.com/modules/yum will be cloned into a temporary directory and then moved into your module path.
+Any existing modules of the same name will be DELETED.

-By default, the public `git://` URI will be used.
-To clone a private repo via the `git@` URI, pass the `--ssh` option:
+### Comparing modules

+Say you want to compare your installed `yum` module with the upstream GitHub module.
+To do so, you can run the following command.

-    $ puppet github install secret/secret_module --ssh
+    $ puppet github compare --user module --repo yum

+If the `yum` module is installed locally it'll compare it with the version on GitHub and return a unified diff output of the changes in the module.

 Conventions
 -----------